Isabel-Kim-1109/Quantum-Bioscreen/notebook/2026-05-30_week3_hypothesis.md

 - Feature extraction pipeline (same QuantumBioScreen script version on every protein)

 ## Predicted result
-[If your hypothesis is correct, what specific result do you expect to see?
-Name a metric and a threshold, for example: AUC > 0.78, p < 0.05.]
 Higher aromatic residue frequency is expected to increase quantum susceptibility by facilitating long-range electron transfer and stabilizing radial-pairs.
 Higher charged residue frequency is expected to increase quantum susceptibility by stabilizing electron movement and radical-pair reactions.
 Proteins with FAD-binding motifs are expected to have a higher relevancy to quantum phenomena due to the involvement of flavins in radical-pair formation